faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_indoctrination_and_socialization_in_the_LDS_church.md

 1. Handbook 1 not publicly available.
 1. Finances not public since 1959.

-### Missions are highly controlled environments
+### Missions are highly controlled, socializing environments

-1. The missionary environment, from reading material to schedule, is [_very_ tightly controlled](https://www.lds.org/bc/content/ldsorg/topics/missionary/MissionaryHandbook2006Navigate.pdf). (milieu control)
+1. The missionary environment, from reading material to schedule, is [_very_ tightly controlled](https://www.lds.org/bc/content/ldsorg/topics/missionary/MissionaryHandbook2006Navigate.pdf).
+1. Mission presidents may use an extraordinary number of tactics and gates (~21) to prevent homesick or discouraged missionaries from returning home.[^avoid_early_release_tactics]  This includes requiring the missionary or their family to pay for their own flight home (regardless of whether the missionary or family pre-paid for their mission).
+Mission Presidents also tend to hold missionaries' passports so the missionary may not leave without their permission.[^passports]  Missionaries must also sign a document stating their intention to serve, [which may be used against them](https://www.reddit.com/r/exmormon/comments/2qlcqk/21_the_number_of_methods_and_gates_a_mission/cn77unk/) if they decide to return home (i.e., "you signed up for this.")
 1. Father [denied contact information for son](https://mormonleaks.io/wiki/index.php?title=File:Fwd-_Texas_Houston_Mission_Preparedness_Update_for_Hurricane_Harvey_2017-08-26.pdf) serving in Houston during hurricane Harvey.

 ### Strongly discourages and stigmatizes dissent